alldaygzchen/react/readme.md

 - project structure

-  - sol1 (default export): setting up every component as folder and create a index.jsx file (aloso the css is scoped)
+  - sol1 (default export): setting up every component as folder and create a index.jsx file (not scoped, the last component will override)
   - sol2 (name export): create a index.jsx file
   - sol3: create a another component to export